 Peutz-Jeghers Syndrome – Definition

-Peutz-Jeghers syndrome (PJS, OMIM #175200) is a genetic disease caused by a heterozygous mutation in the STK11 gene.
+Peutz-Jeghers syndrome (PJS, OMIM #175200) is a genetic disease caused by a heterozygous pathogenic variant in the STK11 gene.
 It is characterized by the association of gastrointestinal polyps, mucocutaneous pigmentation, and a predisposition to malignant diseases.

 Synonym: